GJComber/Krypto_Pay_Wage/README.md

 # Krypto_Pay_Wage

  This project is building a platform called KryptoJobs2Go.
 It is an application that customers can use to choose fintech professionals from a list of candidates, hire them, and pay them in Ethereum.
-The app integrates the Ethereum blockchain network into its funcionality in order to instantly pay the fintech professionals with cryptocurrency.
+The app integrates the Ethereum blockchain network into its functionality in order to instantly pay the fintech professionals with cryptocurrency.

-The KryptoJobs2Go application uses Streamlit for the UI, Ganache for Ethereum transactions and the Python codes are run within Remix.
+The KryptoJobs2Go application uses Streamlit for the UI, Ganache for Ethereum transactions, coded in Python.
 One code is predominantly functions the other is the product database and UI

 The Application in action.